 Mitrata means friendship in Nepali.
 It’s a word that epitomizes the meaning of love, care and support, so it's no surprise that when Nanda Kulu founded the Mitrata Nepal Foundation, she gave it this name.
 Mitrata Nepal's mission is to serve and uplift the less privileged.
-It has always been Nanda Kulu's dream to establish a home for underprivileged children, and happily with the help of Dr. Schutz in the USA, this dream became a reality.
+It has always been Nanda Kulu's dream to establish a home for underprivileged children, and through support from compassionate contributors this dream became a reality.

-Started in 2000 by Nanda this very special orphanage now provides shelter, medical care and educational opportunities for over 100 children.
+Started in 2000 by Nanda this very special orphanage currently provides shelter, medical care and educational opportunities for approximately 50 children.
 This is accomplished by fundraising activities, linking children in Nepal with sponsors overseas, and operationally supporting a group home.
 Nanda and her fine crew are dedicated to supporting these children into adulthood, assisting them in becoming healthy, economically independent, educated Nepali citizens who have the opportunity to pursue happiness in life.

 Most children residing at Mitrata were either abandoned or rescued from troubled homes.
-The plight of children in Nepal is desperate.
+The plight of children in Nepal is often desperate.
 Many are without food, on the streets and unable to attend school because they are too poor.
 Due to the devastating effects of the recent political conflict and civil war, there are more children without parents to care for them.
-Fifty percent of the children are malnourished and only a quarter of them live with adequate sanitation.
-There are 2.6 million child laborers in Nepal.

 You can truly make a difference!
-Donate today, or find out more at mitrata.org
+Donate today

 OTHER WAYS TO GIVE